thanos-io/thanos/docs/service-discovery.md

 * File SD
 * DNS SD

+> NOTE: There is a plan to switch to more generic "endpoint" configuration in near future.
+See [Proposal](https://thanos.io/tip/proposals-accepted/202101-endpoint-discovery.md/) and initial [PR](https://github.com/thanos-io/thanos/pull/4785).

 ## Static Flags

 The simplest way to tell a component about a peer is to use a static flag.